A Living God

 The villagers, seeing the blazing fire and hearing the ringing bell, rushed up

-but when they looked back down at the sea, they loudly shouted, "Look!
+when they looked back down at the sea, they loudly shouted, "Look!
 Look!

 A terrible tidal wave is coming!"

-Gohei Hamaguchi, by his sacrifice, lost all of his property and much of his rice,
+Gohei Hamaguchi, by his sacrifice, lost all of his property, but he had saved the

-but he had saved the lives of four hundred villagers.
-They were unable to make
+lives of four hundred villagers.
+They were unable to make their Grandfather rich

-they renamed their savior, Hamaguchi Daimyojin or Hamaguchi Gracious Deity.
+savior Hamaguchi Daimyojin or Hamaguchi Gracious Deity.

-They built a small shrine where the spirit of Gohei Hamaguchi was deified, and
+They built a small shrine where the spirit of Gohei Hamaguchi was deified and

-there the villagers would pray everyday, even though he still lived.
+the villagers would pray there everyday, even though he still lived.
 Thus, curiously

 or not, the soul of Gohei Hamaguchi was worshiped by the villagers as a living God.